Differences between undergraduate and graduate schools

 Intensive Lecture: Fundamentals of AI Systems

-Intensive Course: Special Lecture on Comprehensive Analytical Informatics XIIIA
+Intensive Lecture: Special Lecture on Comprehensive Analytical Informatics XIIIA

 Year-long intensive course: Introduction to Interdisciplinary Information Studies III